15 Best Cable Machine Leg Exercises (With Workout Routine)

 5. Then slowly return your strapped leg to the starting position.

-6. Repeat for the desired repetitions and sets.
-Repeat with your opposite ankle.
+6. Repeat with your opposite ankle.

 Tips